violinist-dev/docs/content/commands.md

 If you do not want violinist to update with dependencies, you can use the configuration option [update_with_dependencies](#update-with-deps) and set this to `0`.

-If you want to update a package bundled with another package, you probably want to have a look at the option [#bundled-packages](bundled_packages).
+If you want to update a package bundled with another package, you probably want to have a look at the option [bundled_packages](#bundled-packages).